Homeschool mother who works from home in the field of social media marketing.

 Understanding fractions is a critical foundation of math learning.
 But despite their daily frequency in our lives, fractions can be difficult to grasp.
 Not surprisingly, research shows that to master fractions, students need multiple opportunities to practice with many varied representations of fractions.
-So a one time activity of cutting up a Hershey bar into smaller squares, although great fun, may not be enough to truly cement the understanding of how fractions work.
-By all means, cut up chocolate bars, pizzas, and pies.
-And add even more activities such as the ones featured here.
+So a one-time activity of cutting up a Hershey bar into smaller squares, although great fun, may not be enough to truly cement the understanding of how fractions work.
+By all means, cut up chocolate bars, pizzas, and pies, but also add even more activities such as the ones featured here.

 Our introduction to fractions was baking cookies.
 I had my daughter "Sprite" in the kitchen with me helping when I realized that she didn't even know how to read "1/2 cup" much less understand what 1/2 cup meant.
 She kept saying 112 cups of sugar.
 Right then and there I decided that we must begin our study of fractions.
 The future of baking was at stake!

-Using a recipe and well marked measuring cups and spoons are a great introduction to fractions in a most practical way.
-Try making homemade pizza crust, brownies, or cookies, something that will motivate your child to get involved.
-This kind of learning is the best -- it's hands on and it's real.
-I mean, dinner or at least dessert, is at stake.
+Using a recipe and well-marked measuring cups and spoons is a great introduction to fractions in a most practical way.
+Try making homemade pizza crust, brownies, or cookies- something that will motivate your child to get involved.
+This kind of learning is the best -- it's hands-on and it's real.
+I mean, dinner or at least dessert is at stake.

 Double or halve the recipe for a more advanced fractions activity.